Language-Research-Technology/ldaca-website/content/news/posts/AusTwittersphere/index.md

 <br>

-{{< image Src="TweetspermonthAusTwitter.png" Alt="Line graph representation of the Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere. " Desc="Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere. " Title="Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere."
-Ref="AusTwittersphere Factsheet">}}
+{{< image Src="TweetspermonthAusTwitter.png" Alt="Line graph representation of the Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere. " Desc="Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere " Title="Number of tweets per month from 2016 onwards for all three collections that together form the Australian Twittersphere" Ref="AusTwittersphere Factsheet">}}